kumarpawantarento/docs/PRD/Core-PRD.md

 Following entities will need to be onboarded onto the platform to achieve the platform’s objective:

-1. AHP course students
+1. Candidates - Students enrolled in GNM/ANM courses & professionals
-2. Medical institutes
+2. Institutes - All government & private medical institutes offering GNM/ANM courses
-3. Experienced AHPs (nurses, paramedical staff etc.)
+3. Workplace - Hospitals or healthcare centres where the graduating students are or can be employed
-4. Hospitals or healthcare centres
+4. Regulatory Body - UP SMF, UP-TSU and other allied departments
-5. UP SMF and other allied departments
+5. QR_C
-6. Field assessors (for institute verification and assessments)
+6. QR_M

-ADD following above or below:
+7. PIAA Setter

-* Abbreviations (all abbreviations we use including CASA, NIC, etc)
+8. PIAA Nodal
-* Clarifications of entities - ex: Candidates can be students or professionals
+9. Medical & Non Medical Assessors (for institute verification and ratings)
 1. Modules and Functionalities

 Functionalities for the current roadmap of the platform have been identified, bucketed into 5 functional modules:

 1. **Rating and Affiliation** for regular verification and grading of institutes and enable transparent decision-making for prospective students during the admission process
 2. **Centralised Admissions** for prospective candidates looking to enrol in medical institutes for AHP courses (diploma / degree programs) to reduce the burden of institute-specific application process and remove discretion from the admissions process.